This post may contain affiliate links. Please read our disclosure policy.

 In a bowl combine all of the ingredients for the tzatziki and stir them together.
 Taste for seasoning and add more salt and pepper or lemon juice if needed.
 Refrigerate until the meatballs are ready to be served.

-Greek meatballs FAQ
+Greek Meatballs FAQ

 Lightly wet your hands with water or spray them with cooking oil to keep the meat mixture from sticking to your hands.